-A fundal massage is when a care provider presses firmly in and down at the top of a mother’s uterus (after birth the uterus is as high as the belly button) and vigorously “massages” to make sure the uterus is behaving as it should.
+A fundal massage happens during the third stage of labor when a care provider presses firmly in and down at the top of a mother’s uterus (after birth the uterus is as high as the belly button) and vigorously “massages” to make sure the uterus is behaving as it should.
 The uterus needs to be firm and empty of blood clots, which prevents a serious complication – postpartum hemorrhage.

 You guys.
 A fundal “massage” is not a massage.
 Just like perineal “massage” is not a what you’d think of as a massage, fundal massage is a far cry from a day at the spa as well.
 It hurts!
 Because the uterus is so tender after the work it just did, the vigor of this “massage” is very painful.

 As much as I tried to remember my care provider’s positive intentions, I was never able to tolerate this procedure with grace.
 In fact, with my first I kept involuntarily pushing my midwife away.
 I couldn’t help it!
 In order for her to do fundal massage on me, I had to sit on my hands.
 For subsequent births after the initial “massage” , I just did it myself.
 DIY fundal massage. 😉